codeballet/dockerize-django-authentication/README.md

 ## Sources

+Here are some of the key sources used for the development of the app.

 ### [Quickstart: Compose and Django](https://docs.docker.com/samples/django/)

 Basic information on how to set up Django and Postgres on Docker, with everything running in Docker.